illinois-cs241/illinois-cs241.github.io/index.md

 <span style="color:red">EVERY ASSIGNMENT IS A SOLO ASSIGNMENT IN THIS CLASS!</span>.
 This means you are not allowed to split the work with a partner unlike other 2xx classes.
 You are however allowed to discuss the assignments at a very high level.

 Additionally, you may not publish your solutions or leave them in 'plain view' thereby leaving your programs open to copying, which constitutes cheating.
-If your code (or a variation of it) is found publicy accesible, then you will receive a letter grade reduction for each assignment.
+If your code (or a variation of it) is found publicly accessible, then you will receive a letter grade reduction for each assignment.
 For example, if we find your code on GitHub for one MP then you will receive a letter grade reduction.
 2 letter grades for 2 assignments and so on.
 If you are confused on what it means to be 'publicly accessible', then do not put your code anywhere besides <https://subversion.ews.illinois.edu> and take measures to ensure that nobody can copy your code, so that you are not charged with a violation.

 We want you to get the most out your education and cheating not only affects your peers but also you.